-We have applied to list our common shares on the NYSE and the TSX, under the symbol "ZYME."
+Our common shares have been approved for listing on the NYSE and conditionally approved for listing on the TSX, under the symbol "ZYME."

 Transfer Agent, Registrar and Auditor

 Upon the closing of this offering, the transfer agent and registrar for our common shares in the United States will be Computershare Trust Company, N.A. at its principal office in Canton, Massachusetts, and in Canada will be Computershare Investor Services Inc. at its principal office in Vancouver, British Columbia.